List of Teen Titans (TV series) characters: Punk Rocket

-Punk Rocket, a musical anarchist, moved from England to the United States to spread what he terms "the sound of chaos."
+Punk Rocket (voiced by Greg Ellis) is a musical anarchist who moved from England to the United States to spread what he terms "the sound of chaos".
 He wears a sleeveless orange prison jumpsuit, and has gray spiked hair and multiple piercings.
 His weapon is a customized guitar that releases sonic blasts strong enough to knock back a bull elephant by 100 feet, and he is also able to ride it through the air like a surfboard.

-Punk Rocket is first seen in "The Lost Episode," rudely interrupting a concert, but is defeated when Beast Boy goads him into cranking the guitar up to maximum, blowing up the sound system it is linked to in the process.
-Punk Rocket later allies himself with the Brotherhood of Evil and, along with Angel, unsuccessfully attempts to capture Bumblebee in "Calling All Titans".
-During the first phase of the final battle of "Titans Together," Más knocks him into a portal created by Herald, after which he is not seen again.